mauriciosantos/Buckets-JS/README.markdown

 Supported platforms
 --------------------

-- Pretty much every desktop and mobile browser (including IE6)
+- Every desktop and mobile browser (including IE6)
 - Node.js

 If it supports JavaScript, it probably supports buckets.